OsbornePro/BTPS-SecPack/docs/index.rst

 The forwarder is having a problem communicating with subscription manager at address https://server.doamin.com:5986/wsman/SubscriptionManager/WEC.
 Error code is 2150858882 and Error Message is .

-You can solve this with the below commands
+You can solve this with the below PowerShell commands

 .. codeblock:: powershell